Gianluca-Sasanelli/Rnn_from_scratch/README.md

 1. **PyTorch-based RNN models**: Utilizing PyTorch's built-in RNN modules.
 2. **RNN from scratch**: Using pytorch module nn.Linear and nn.Embedding.

-The objective was to compare the training efficiency between these two approaches.
+The goal was to compare the training efficiency between these two approaches.
 Unsurprisingly, the PyTorch-based models are significantly faster, and I don't understand exactly why.

 ## Sampling from the Shakespeare Dataset